 They are helpful even when you write detailed answers.
 If you have a good command over bare acts, you can mention sections, references, and more from these acts in your subjective answer.

-For the best PCSJ preparation, go through bare acts as many times you can.
+For the best PCSJ preparation, go through bare acts as many times as you can.
 There is no cap.
 Make a habit of reading and revising them every day.

 When you read bare acts from the book or PDF, keep a notebook near you.
 Take notes of little things that surprise you or make you think hard.
 Writing really helps!
 Thus the website name WritingLaw!

 4. In Bare Acts Focus on ‘May’ and ‘Shall’.

 While reading bare acts, focus particularly on places where the use of ‘may’ and ‘shall’ makes the difference.
 This is confusing, but if you read it a few times, you will emerge victoriously.
 Once you crack the difference between ‘may’ and ‘shall’ you won’t forget it ever.

 For example: In section 164(1) of CrPC, proviso says that confession may also be recorded by audio-video electronic means in the presence of the accused’s advocate.
 Here examiner can confuse you by using ‘shall’ in place of ‘may.’